theopanag/fpl-platform/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker with Docker Compose plugin
 - Git

 ### 1. Clone and Setup